Windscribe Review (Rating: 2.6)

 I tried emailing their support team with two different issues and was pretty disappointed in the reply time.
 Hopefully they can improve this going forward.

 Despite its drawbacks, Windscribe VPN is an overall decent service.
 The desktop applications are simple to use and seem to work without any serious problems.
 Windscribe’s browser extension is also a good option, despite some bugs and issues with the features.

 Aside from the jurisdiction of Canada (Five Eyes), the other notable drawback was the sluggish performance with many of the VPN servers.
 This may be due to all the free users or the service simply being oversold due to a large influx of new customers – no way to know for sure.
-Consequently, you may also want to consider some of the alternatives on the best VPN list.
+Consequently, you may also want to consider some of the alternatives on the best VPN list or below:

 Alternatives to Windscribe VPN: